The premier motor coach, minibus & charter bus rental company servicing Macon, Georgia. Book your charter bus now by calling 1-855-826-6770.

 For day two, start at Taste & See Shop & Gallery for some coffee.
 From there, you can learn more about Macon’s colorful musical history by heading to the Rock Candy Tours, followed by the Allman Brothers Band Museum at The Big House.
 Wrap up your second day by having lunch at Ingleside Village Pizza and Macon Beer Brewing Company.

 Start your vacation in Macon, Georgia today, and let GOGO Charters be the perfect transportation source for you.
-We can help you get to any school events, church outings, corporate meetups, sports competitions, or weddings you've got on the books.
+We can help you get to any school events, church outings, company meetups, sports competitions, or weddings you've got on the books.
 Call us today for a free quote at 1-855-826-6770.

 Our live reservation agents are available 24/7